Primate (2025 film)

-Primate is a 2025 American natural horror film directed and co-written by Johannes Roberts.
-It stars Johnny Sequoyah, Jessica Alexander, and Troy Kotsur.
+Primate is a 2025 American natural horror film directed by Johannes Roberts, written by Roberts and Ernest Riera, and starring Johnny Sequoyah, Jessica Alexander, and Troy Kotsur.
+The plot follows an adopted chimpanzee who gets rabies and becomes violent.

-The film premiered at the Fantastic Fest on September 18, 2025, and is scheduled to be released in theaters on January 9, 2026, by Paramount Pictures.
-It received generally positive reviews from critics.
+Primate premiered at the Fantastic Fest on September 18, 2025, and was released in theaters on January 9, 2026, by Paramount Pictures.
+The film received generally positive reviews from critics and has grossed $41 million worldwide.

-Premise

-A tropical vacation goes awry when a family's adopted chimpanzee named Ben suddenly becomes violent due to being bitten by a rabid animal.
+Plot